cromega08/100-days-of-cromega-code/log.md

 **Thoughts:** Restin it's important, but coding it's a very big part of my life and don't wanna leave it, just wanted to forget about the continous things of last days.

+### Day 11: May 09, 2022

+**Today's Progress**: Coded a "Music_Player_UI" model/template, still html/css only.
+Just the player part, song selected.

+**Thoughts:** Want to add more things to this project, and decided to set 3 parts for the challenge: "33 days to frontend/33 Days for Backend/33 Days for blockchain and web3 elements".

+**Link to work:** [Music_Player_UI] Repo: https://github.com/cromega08/music_player_UI Pen: https://codepen.io/cromega08/pen/abqNGoo

 **Link(s) to work**:

 1. [Typewritter_effect] | Repo: https://github.com/cromega08/typewritter_effect CodePen: https://codepen.io/cromega08/details/OJzeKaQ